Where are all the vegan goodies?Foreign vegans in Korea

 A new location

-In October 2019, Vegan Space moved down the street to a more spacious store.
-Now there’s a counter where you can order coffee, tea, smoothies and baked goods (or bananas).
+In October 2019, Vegan Space moved down the street and is now a much more spacious store.
+There’s a counter where you can order coffee, tea, smoothies and baked goods.
 There are tables where you can enjoy a coffee while reading a vegan cookbook or magazine in a relaxing environment.
 Online delivery is available too.

 Behind the counter is Jaeseok Lim, founder and owner of Vegan Space.
 He doesn’t usually do interviews in English, but he agreed to an email interview for this blog.
-To prevent any misunderstanding, I’ve kept editing to a bare minimum.
+With his permission, I’ve edited his answers for clarity and style.